Get a heat pump. Save money, help the climate!

 What's a heat pump?

-The name “heat pump” is a bit misleading.
+It’s called a “heat pump” because it can move heat either into the house or out of it, depending on the season.
 It doesn’t just heat your home.
 It cools it down too!

 Just like an air conditioner, a heat pump absorbs heat from inside into a refrigerant and pumps it outside.
 It also does the same thing in reverse to bring heat inside.
 With the ability to move heat in both directions, a heat pump cools your home in summer and heats it in winter.
 Air-source and ground-source heat pumps are the most common.

 Though increasing in popularity, heat pumps are not new!
-They were first developed and used in North America in 1948, with technology updates since.
-Thermal exchange surfaces, compressors and central and defrosting systems have been improved over the past decades.
+They were first developed and used in North America in 1948, with the technology greatly improving since.

 How to reduce and eliminate fossil fuel use at home